Trade tensions stoke worries of anti-U.S. backlash in China

 Christopher Beros, trade director for China and the Pacific Rim at the California Wine Institute, which represented roughly 1,000 California wineries, said the issue was making him nervous.

-“We do see collective thinking from time to time, and if someone gets stigmatised in a way, that’s always a concern.”
-(Reporting by Brenda Goh; Additional Reporting by SHANGHAI Newsroom Editing by Tony Munroe and Alex Richardson)
+“We do see collective thinking from time to time, and if someone gets stigmatized in a way, that’s always a concern.”

+Reporting by Brenda Goh; Additional Reporting by SHANGHAI Newsroom; Editing by Tony Munroe and Alex Richardson